Inspired-by-Boredom/yii2-tinify/README.md

     <br>
 </p>

 Facade of Tinify API for Yii2 Framework.
-This extension allows you to compress and resize images without loss quality.
+This extension allows you to resize and compress images without loss of quality.
 For more information you can [read official](https://tinypng.com/developers/reference/php) API documentation for PHP.

 [![Build Status](https://travis-ci.org/Vintage-web-production/yii2-tinify.svg?branch=master)](https://travis-ci.org/Vintage-web-production/yii2-tinify)